 Upcoming U Good Events

-Check back soon for spring 2023 U Good events.
+Check back soon for fall 2023 U Good events.

 Previous U Good Events

 Students learned gratitude exercises and how to show appreciation to themselves and others.

 Students created play-dough infused with essential oils to use when wanting to relax, decompress, meditate, and reflect.